PhillipAColes/ExoMatch/README.md

 ExoMatch requires one input file and two line list files.
 The input file specifies:
 1. The two line list files to be analysed.
-2. If optimal matching is to be performed and...
+2. If optimal matching is to be performed and:
    - if so, the spectral regions containing the lines to be matched.
    - if not, the file from which a matching will be read from.
 3. If ground state combination differences are to be performed, and if so, the criteria for accepting ground state combination difference partners.